partthdhiman/captcha_solver/README.md

 The solver takes an audio CAPTCHA input, processes the audio to enhance clarity, and uses speech recognition techniques to extract the CAPTCHA text.
 The transcribed output can then be used for automated form submission or testing.

+Try out the live demo of the Audio Captcha Solver at Streamlit App https://captchasolver-speechproject.streamlit.app/

+Features:

+Generates audio CAPTCHAs for testing.
+Provides image CAPTCHAs for visual challenges.
+User-friendly interface for easy interaction.
+Contributing: Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.

+License: This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## About the Model

 This project includes a custom-trained model hosted on Hugging Face: [partthdhiman/captcha-solver](https://huggingface.co/partthdhiman/captcha-solver).